UstadMobile/UstadMobile/app-angular/README.md

 NOTE:

-Make sure you run development server before executing above command, to run the server in development mode use:-
+Make sure you build and run development server before executing above command, to run the server in development mode use:-

 ```
 ./gradlew app-ktor-server:appRunDevMode